 As for Jonathan P. Niednagel, he went with Empathic Educator.

 Other online names include The Protagonist, Mentor, Giver and Pedagogue.

-ENFJ is mixed Choleric-Phlegmatic temperament when translated to four temperaments model.
+ENFJ is mixed Choleric-Phlegmatic temperament when translated to the four temperaments model.

 How to Recognize an ENFJ